python/peps/peps/pep-0639/appendix-rejected-ideas.rst

 with all the false positive and false negative issues as above.

-Therefore, for these as well as the same reasons this approach was rejected for the core metadata in favor of a distinct ``License-Expression`` field, we similarly reject this here in favor of the reserved string value of the ``license`` key.
+Therefore, for these as well as the same reasons this approach was rejected for the Core Metadata in favor of a distinct ``License-Expression`` field, we similarly reject this here in favor of the reserved string value of the ``license`` key.